zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/conversational-ui.md

 #### Creating a custom page {#custom-page}

-You may need to use the following classes when building a more complex custom page that includes Converstaional UI components.
+You may need to use the following classes when building a more complex custom page that includes Conversational UI components.

 | Class name | Description |
 | --- | --- |